Christian Ministries – WARNING Gbee Scam

-Darlington W. Gbee of the Ex-Mormon Foundation in Liberia, Africa is a SCAM!
+Darlington W. Gbee (aka Wesseh Gbee) of the Ex-Mormon Foundation in Liberia, Africa is a SCAM!

-For the past several years, our ministry and other ministries we work with have been sponsoring Darlington W. Gbee to reach Mormons for Christ in Liberia, Africa.
-For three years, our ministry watched Gbee working with other ministries to print articles in the local newspapers and host radio programs exposing Mormonism on Worship FM 101.7 Radio Station.
+For several years, our ministry and other ministries to Mormons we worked with had been sponsoring Darlington W. Gbee (aka Wesseh Gbee) to reach Mormons for Christ in Liberia, Africa.
+For three years, our ministry watched Gbee working with other ministries to print articles in the local newspapers, host radio programs exposing Mormonism on Worship FM 101.7 Radio Station and run TV programs.
 All the ministries involved, vouched for his character saying that he was legitimately doing a great work in Africa.
 Some even had ministry friends local in Liberia visit with him to check-up on his receipts for the projects their ministry was doing with him to determine his honesty.

 1. He defaulted on our $4335 tax car loan and did not provide documentation for how he used our funds.